DECODEproject/iotencoder/README.md

 Uses an experimental template structure from here: https://github.com/thingful/go-build-template

+## Design Notes

+* postgres migrations expressed as sql files in the pkg/migrations/sql folder, but we use go:generate and go-bindata to bundle the sql directly inside the binary for easy deployment. `go:generate` is called as part of the build process.

+* golang-migrate is used for migrations - we use it as a library, so we have some custom cobra tasks for creating migrations, and running them up (or down).

+* auto-migrate on boot - when the application boots it attempts to perform all up migrations.

 ## Building

 Run `make` or `make build` to build our binary compiled for `linux/amd64`